Vaishnav-Sabari-Girish/arduino-cli-interactive/README.md

 - [ ] Basic Examples of beginner codes like Blink , print to serial monitor etc. (Expected in future releases).
 - [x] Serial Monitor.
 (Expected in V1.0.3 or V1.0.4).
 - [ ] TL;DR to make it easier to use `aci` (Expected in future releases)
+- [ ] Create a release fo Nushell and Fish (Expected in the future)

 ---